Week 1 Day 6 -- How to Join

 41 Then those who gladly received his word were baptized; and that day about three thousand souls were added to them.

-The question arises, “How do I join First Baptist Church of Killeen.”
+The question arises, “How do I join the church?”

-Secondly, you must believe in Jesus Christ as your Lord and Savior (Romans 10:9-10).
-As we mentioned earlier, belief is not just intellectual agreement, but whole-heartedly trusting in the finished work of Christ.
+Secondly, you must Believe in Jesus Christ as Lord and Savior (Romans 10:9-10).
+As we mentioned earlier, belief is not just intellectual agreement but whole-heartedly trusting in the finished work of salvation in Christ.
 He was the One and Only Son of God who died on the cross to take our punishment for sins.
-You cannot trust your own good works for your salvation.
+You cannot trust your own good works for your salvation (Romans 3:12).

-Thirdly, you must call to God (Romans 10:13), confessing and forsaking your sins (Romans 10:9-10), committing your life to Him and asking Him through His Holy Spirit to change you from the inside out, conforming you to be like His Son (Romans 8:29).
+Thirdly, you must call to God (Romans 10:13), confessing and forsaking your sins (Romans 10:9-10), committing your life to Him and asking Him through His Holy Spirit to change you from the inside out (Romans 12:2), conforming you to be like His Son (Romans 8:29).

 Lastly, if you have accepted eternal life and have already been biblically baptized, you may join by having another Baptist church send us a letter.
 If the church cannot be contacted about your membership, you can join by a “statement” in which you on your honor simply state that you have accepted Christ and have been immersed in water after salvation, and that your baptism was not meant to be a way of earning your salvation.

-For a variety of reasons, there are some who would like to be associated with our church, but not officially join as full members.
-For those, we have a “Watchcare” Fellowship, which means you are coming regularly and participating faithfully but are not officially wanting to partner with us in our church membership.
-This means there may be some restrictions in teaching in some areas, such as adult LifeGroups, serving on policy committees, and voting in our church business meetings.
+For a variety of reasons, there are some who would like to be associated with a church but not officially join as full members.
+For those, some churches have a “Watchcare” Fellowship, which means you are coming regularly and participating faithfully but are not officially wanting to partner with us in our church membership.
+This means there may be some restrictions in teaching in some areas, such as adult Sunday School, serving on policy committees, and voting in our church business meetings.

 The chart below shows how we at First Baptist combine our